-- 1. Upload a different version of the binary firmware image to the device.
-For more information, refer to Section 3.4, "Uploading/Downloading Files". - 2.
+- 1. Upload a different version of the binary firmware image to the device or insert a microSD/microSDHC card that contains the image.
+For more information about uploading files, refer to Section 3.6, "Uploading/ Downloading Files". - 2.
 Reset the device to complete the installation.
-For more information, refer to Section 3.12, "Resetting the Device". - 3.
+For more information, refer to Section 3.14, "Resetting the Device". - 3.
 Access the CLI shell and verify the new software version has been installed by typing version.
 The currently installed versions of the main and boot firmware are displayed.